Vampire Earth: Setting

 Strategic Air Command's old headquarters at Offutt Air Force Base is the home of the Twisted Cross.
-Now some of the great hangars have been rebuilt and SAC's old catacombs reoccupied.
+Some of the hangars have been rebuilt and SAC's old catacombs reoccupied.
 A new general has come, with men in strange uniforms.
 A reverse swastika flag flies, its spider-like black-and-white design stark and forbidding against the blue of Omaha's skies.